Arms Warrior DPS Easy Mode — Midnight Pre-Patch (12.0)

 Arms is a straightforward damage dealer that focuses on big hits and bleeds.
 While the base rotation is not very complicated, talents can add extra attacks or replacement abilities in order to allow customization, though it also means more playstyles to learn.
 The build showcased here is a simple yet effective play style that is good for all types of game content and is meant to help new players learn the fundamentals of Arms.

-NOTE: This page does not include gameplay based on tier sets, but does assume you already have some basic familiarity with Arms talents and abilities.
+NOTE: This page assumes you already have some basic familiarity with Arms talents and abilities.
 If you are completely new to Arms and need more information on the abilities available to you, you can check out our Spell Summary page.

 Beginner's Guide to Arms Warrior in The War Within